buehlmaier/FINA4350-student-blog-2023-01/content/Group-TSS-Post02.md

 ###1.
 Web Scraping

 As stated before, we used the App store and the Google Play store to obtain the online apps’ user comments data.
-However, we faced some issues with the app_store_scraper, the web scrapper platform for the App store; it only could fetch 400 entries or users’ comments even though there were millions of user’s comments in the App store for the Microsoft’s online apps used.
+However, we faced some issues with the app_store_scraper, the web scrapper platform for the App store; it could only fetch 400 entries or users’ comments even though there were millions of user’s comments in the App store for Microsoft’s online apps used.
 Although we tried to solve this technical issue, it was still giving the same output.
-Thus, we decided to move forward with using only the Google Play store for the online apps’ reviews.
+Thus, we decided to move forward with using the Google Play store only for the online apps’ reviews.
 We do not think that this had any negative impact on our model since Google Play store is more widely used than the App store and it contained a greater volume of reviews than the App store.
 Below is a sample code showing the volume of reviews obtained from the Google Play store.

 ```
 [{'name': 'outlook',